juanchitololxd/AREP/L3/README.md

 `Server.java` Starts the server and creates threads for each request, then it waits the information of Service Layer, which uses the persistence layer for obtain: The movie's data and the files of web page.

-Additionally, there is a domain layer, which contains a cache implementation that is used for an implementation about IMovieDAO.
+In general is the same architecture than before, but now we have implemented a new package: spark.
+Here there is a class and an interface that works both for clone the funcionality of sparkjava.
+This class is instancied and used in Server class.

 ## Instalation